Panopto/Panopto-RR-Light-Service-With-Installer/README.console.md

 Keyword                                | Description
 ---------------------------------------|---------------------------------------------
-Recorder-State                         | The current state of the remote recorder CurrentRecording-Id                    | Id (GUID) of the current recording CurrentRecording-Name                  | Name of the current recording CurrentRecording-StartTime             | Start time of the current recording
+Recorder-Status                        | The current state of the remote recorder CurrentRecording-Id                    | Id (GUID) of the current recording CurrentRecording-Name                  | Name of the current recording CurrentRecording-StartTime             | Start time of the current recording